dOrgTech/OpenRaise/README.md

 [**`rewardForSell`**](./contracts/BondingCurve/BondingCurve.sol): Determine the current payout in collateralTokens to sell a given number of bondedTokens.
 ```
 function rewardForSell(
-  uint256 numTokenss
+  uint256 numTokens,
 ) public
 ```

+[**`buy`**](./contracts/BondingCurve/BondingCurve.sol): Buy a given number of bondedTokens with an amount of collateralTokens determined by the current rate from the buy curve.
+The caller can specify the maximum total price in collateralTokens they're willing to pay, and a recipient address to transfer the new bondedTokens to.

-[**`buy`**](./contracts/BondingCurve/BondingCurve.sol): Buy a set number of bondedTokens in exchange for the currently required number of collateralTokens.
-The required amount of collateralTokens must previously have been approved by the sender.
+The appropriate amount of collateralTokens must have previously been approved for the bonding curve contract by the caller.

-Note: The price could change if another order is executed first.
-Resolving this issue is in the scope of the front-running guard methods discussed in the 'Future Plans' section.
 ```
 function buy(
+  uint256 numTokens,
-  uint256 numTokens
+  uint256 maxPrice,
+  address recipient
 ) public
 ```

-[**`sell`**](./contracts/BondingCurve/BondingCurve.sol): Sell bondedTokens in exchange for a number of collateralTokens calculated from the sell curve.
+[**`sell`**](./contracts/BondingCurve/BondingCurve.sol): Sell a given number of bondedTokens for an amount of collateralTokens determined by the current rate from the sell curve.
+The caller can set a minimum total value of collateralTokens they're willing to sell for, and a recipient to transfer the proceeds of the sale to.

-Note: The price could change if another order is executed first.
-Resolving this issue is in the scope of the front-running guard methods discussed in the 'Future Plans' section.
 ```
 function sell(
+  uint256 numTokens,
-  uint256 numTokens
+  uint256 minPrice,
+  address recipient
 ) public
 ```